zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 		}

 		// make sure that no terminated threads are left in the internal thread
-		// dispatching list that all instances of GPhpCriticalSection have foreach (self::$instancesCreatedEverAArr as $instId => &$inst) {
+		// dispatching list that all instances of GPhpThreadCriticalSection have foreach (self::$instancesCreatedEverAArr as $instId => &$inst) {
 			foreach ($inst->mastersThreadSpecificData as $threadId => &$specificDataAArr) {
 				$inst->intercomInterlocutorPid = &$specificDataAArr['intercomInterlocutorPid'];